 '''

-8.4.4 instantiate ( num := term )
+8.4.4 instantiate ( ident := term )

 '''

-The instantiate tactic refines (see Section 8.2.3) an existential variable with the term term.
-The num argument is the position of the existential variable from right to left in the conclusion.
-This cannot be the number of the existential variable since this number is different in every session.
+The instantiate tactic refines (see Section 8.2.3) an existential variable ident with the term term.
+It is equivalent to only [ident]: refine term (preferred alternative).

+- 1. To be able to refer to an existential variable by name, the user must have given the name explicitly (see 2.11). - 2.
 When you are referring to hypotheses which you did not name explicitly, be aware that Coq may make a different decision on how to name the variable in the current goal and in the context of the existential variable.
 This can lead to surprising behaviors.